Nikita270306/Sky_Pro_Exam/README.md

 ---

-1) Copy this project on your local machine `git clone ссылка на мой гитхаб`
+1) Copy this project on your local machine `git clone https://github.com/Nikita270306/Sky_Pro_Exam.git`
 2) Write in a terminal this command `docker-compose up --build -d`
-3) Open an application, which can send **GET/POST/PUT/PATCH/DELETE** methods, f.e `Postman` and write in the browse page this address `http://localhost/`
+3) Open an application, which can send **GET/POST/PUT/PATCH/DELETE** methods, f.e `Postman` and write in the browse page this address `http://localhost/schedule`
 4) Write your request and push "SEND" button
 5) Receive a response in `JSON` format from the application